crfroehlich/bloog/content/editing/rich_content/graphs.md

 _Diagrams_ section to find syntax you're looking for).
 </Info>

-Mermaid diagrams can be additionally configured in BooGi page config, as described in [features reference](/configuration/setting-up/features#mermaidgraphs).
+Mermaid diagrams can be additionally configured in HikingMyDesk page config, as described in [features reference](/configuration/setting-up/features#mermaidgraphs).

 **Example:**